dronecan/dronecan.github.io/Examples/Simple_sensor_node/index.md

 ## Testing against libuavcan

-The following code can be used to test the node against the reference implementation of the UAVCAN stack.
+The following code can be used to test the node against the reference implementation of the DroneCAN stack.

 ```cpp
 {% include_relative libuavcan_airspeed_subscriber.cpp %}